Error Analyses of Auto-Regressive Video Diffusion Models: A Unified Framework: Error Analysis of AR-VDMs through Meta-ARVDM Meta-ARVDM

+The proof is provided in Appendix~\ref{app:low_proof}.
+This theorem implies that $\Pr(\kl(P\,\|\,\hatP)\geq 0.5 I^{2}(X;Z|Y))\geq \Pr(\kl(P\,\|\,\hatP)\geq 0.5 s^{2} ) \geq 0.5$.
+Thus, the conditional mutual information is an information-theoretic barrier of \ac{arvdm}.
+We do not impose constraints on the availability of computational resources.
+This implies history forgetting cannot be avoided even with unlimited computational resources.

+While the \emph{presence} of history forgetting is inevitable, its \emph{magnitude} can be reduced.
+Intuitively, the more information the input carries about the past, the smaller this term becomes.
+This intuition is formalized in the following result. \begin{proposition} For any random variables $X,Y,Z$ and functions $f,g,h$ such that $g(x) = h(f(x))$ for all $x$, we have that $I(X;Z| Y, f(X))\leq I(X;Z| Y,g(X)).$ \end{proposition}

 The proof is in Appendix~\ref{app:bless}.
-This result shows that adding more information from the past will \emph{monotonically} decrease the memory bottleneck term, and we call this ``Blessing of Historical Information''.
-There are several ways to construct proper $g(\cdot)$.
-The most direct way is to let the denoising networks take $X$ or a part of $X$ as the input.
-We note that there can be redundant information in all the past frames.
-Thus, for efficient inference, it is also important to compress $X$ and distill the important information.
+A special case of the result is that $I (X;Z| Y, f(X))\leq I(X;Z| Y)$, where $h(f(x))=0$ is a trivial function.
+This result shows that adding more information from the past results in the history forgetting term to be \emph{monotonically} non-increasing.
+The most direct construction of $f(\cdot)$ is to let the denoising networks take $X$ or a part of $X$ as the input.
+However, there can be redundant information in all the past frames that cannot mitigate the history forgetting. \begin{fact} For any three random variables $X,Y,Z$, if $f(X)$ and $Z$ are conditionally independent given $Y$, then $I(X;Z| Y, f(X))= I(X;Z| Y)$. \end{fact} Thus, for efficient inference, it is also important to compress $X$, i.e., discarding conditionally independent components.
 We will explore this method in the next section.
-The function $g(\cdot)$ can also be induced by an agent framework.
-For example, an agent can summarize all the past frames and extract the relevant information for the current iteration.
-The summarization and the extracted information can be in the language space or the image space, then the extracted information will be the condition of the denoising network.